 - Part 2 of the exam is a written report of a data analysis project.
 Each student will be given a data set and corresponding scientific questions.
 Students will have one week to complete the data analysis and to produce a written report, not to exceed 7 pages.
 Collaboration on the data analysis and report writing is not allowed.
 Any collaboration will be deemed as cheating and result in a failing grade.

-will be given at 1:00-5:00pm on Wednesday before fall semester classes begin each year.
+Exam will be given on Wednesday before fall semester classes begin each year.

 Written report is due in the Department Office, GMCS 413, on the following Monday by 11:00am.